 Chuck can be devious.
 Take the first season, beginning with The Kiss (E7).
 The Kiss takes place in front of Bryce’s life support pod.
 Chuck and Sarah (and we the viewers) take it to be a bomb and only later does Sarah (and do we) find out otherwise.

-Chuck does not find out about Bryce until he is brought in later.
+Chuck does not find out about Bryce until later.
 Bryce, revived, will talk to no one else.
 Chuck takes the reappearance of Bryce to mean that Sarah will resume her relationship with Bryce.
 Later, when Chuck sees Sarah and Bryce kissing, he believes that she has resumed the relationship.

 When Bryce leaves, he tells Sarah, “We will always have Omaha”.
 This, Chuck figures out with some help from Casey, is a code, an invitation from Bryce to Sarah to go deep undercover with him.
 Chuck fears she has done so, since on the next day she does not show up for work at her normal time (E9).